collocations.org

 If she continues like this she could beat the record.

-He has equalled the Olympic record.
+He hopes to equal the Olympic record.

-RECORD + VERB
+record + VERB

 stand